📝Contents |

 First Select Update PCB Document from the Design menu

-Update PCB Document
+Altium Designer: Update PCB Document

 A Comparator Results dialog will appear, prompting you to confirm whether to continue and create an Engineering Change Order (ECO).

-Comparator Results Dialog
+Altium Designer: Comparator Results Dialog

 Once you click Yes and continue, an Information dialog will pop up, displaying the modified Component links.
 Click OK to proceed.

-Information dialog on modified Component Links
+Altium Designer: Information dialog on modified Component Links

 Next, the Engineering Change Order (ECO) dialog will appear, asking you to execute the changes

-Execute changes from Schematic to PCB Layout
+Altium Designer: Execute changes from Schematic to Layout

 After completing these steps, your PCB schematics and layout will be synchronized.